metacrank/cognition-rust/README.md

 crank -s 2 std/bootstrap.cog std/repl.cog
 ```

+Since it is also a script (check out the shebang line in std/repl.cog), this repl can also be run simply with ```/path/to/repl.cog```.

 To get a fully fledged Cognition repl, first install all foreign language libraries (fllibs) as described in 'Installing libraries'.

 Now you can use this command: